Investing in Your Employees is the Smartest Business Decision You Can Make

 While this in itself might be a depressing number, it points to almost $7 trillion in lost productivity the world over every year!
 Unfortunately, the bad news doesn’t stop there.
-The true cost of replacing employees can be twice their base salaries depending on their wage, role and experience.
-The cost of replacing high performers who often deliver 400 percent more in productivity than their average counterpart can be higher still.
+The true cost of replacing employees can be twice their base salaries depending on their wage, role, and experience.
+The cost of replacing high performers who often deliver 400 percent more in productivity than their average counterparts can be higher still.

 In other words, the measures businesses use to engage employees and evaluate their performance are not working, or worse, they’re backfiring.

 Happy employees, even happier customers.